top of page

 A low-maintenance, geometric back garden design with gravel and kitchen gardens, fruit trees & storage

-I designed this small gravel and kitchen garden design for a Italian and Dutch family who converted their extension with an impressive floor to ceiling casement window facing directly onto the garden.
+I designed this small, urban, gravel and kitchen garden for this family home to complement the converted extension - an impressive floor to ceiling casement window facing directly onto the garden.

-With their grown up children no longer needing the trampoline, the couple felt it was time to fulfil their long-held desire for a kitchen garden where they could grow their own vegetables and a sunny terrace to enjoy outdoor dining.
+With their children now grown up and no longer needing the trampoline, the couple felt it was time to fulfil their long-held desire for a kitchen garden, where they could grow their own vegetables and enjoy outdoor dining on a sunny terrace.

 The Challenge

-As the garden was often waterlogged, we began by digging a 2.5m deep hole into the heavy clay soil to accommodate a submerged soakaway and aid drainage, allowing plants to flourish.
+As the garden was often waterlogged, we began by digging a 2.5m deep hole into the heavy clay soil to accommodate a submerged soakaway and aid drainage, to allow future planting to flourish.

 3 Clearing the garden with digger.jpg